 Mr. Rosenblum’s primary area of practice involves fighting traffic tickets, but he also has a great deal of experience defending individuals who have been charged with crimes, representing those who have been personally injured in accidents, and handling denials of disability benefits.

-Whether you need a good criminal defense attorney, personal injury lawyer, or an advocate to help get you out of a NY traffic ticket, Adam H. Rosenblum of The Rosenblum Law Firm is the first person you should turn to.
+Whether you need a good criminal defense attorney, personal injury lawyer, or an advocate to help get you out of a NY traffic ticket, Adam H. Rosenblum of Rosenblum Law is the first person you should turn to.
 Call him today at 888-815-3649.